pomeroyb/carte-noire/README.md

 # Carte Noire

-A simple Jekyll theme for blogging.
-Not named after the coffee.

 ## pomeroyb.com TODO:
-- Add mail icon and link to main page
+- ~~Add mail icon and link to main page~~  To fix this, both "index.html" and "/_includes/header.html" needed to be edited
 - Look at color options
 - Look at customization (Carte Noire is a great theme, but it's good to be unique)

+A simple Jekyll theme for blogging.
+Not named after the coffee.

 ![Homepage](http://i.imgur.com/xlmHArV.png)